One of our favorite sayings around Pragmatic Institute is this: “Your opinion, although interesting, is irrelevant.”

 Got a well-written problem statement?
 Keep going.

-Step 2: Validation research
+Step 2: Validation research on your opinion

 Take your problem statement to a handful of folks in your market.
 Ask them if you’ve captured something that resonates with them.
 Ask them to compare and contrast the urgency of this problem with others that you already know they have.